rubbini-en/stellarstay-hotels/README.md

 ## Performance Notes

 The API is stateless so it can scale horizontally.
-Redis caching helps with read performance, and I've tested the PostgreSQL path with Prisma.
-For production, you'd want to add connection pooling and proper database indexes.
+Redis caching helps with read performance, and the PostgreSQL path has been tested with Prisma.
+For production, connection pooling and proper database indexes would be beneficial.

 ## Troubleshooting